Kongchen Lyang

 -

-Water resistant trekking trousers are recommended over jeans for trekking.
+Water resistant trekking trousers are HIGHLY recommended over jeans for trekking.

 -